 How have student maintenance support levels changed over time?
 How has the balance between grants and loans changed?
-What will the Chancellor's Budget announcement on the ending of grants mean to this and to potential students?Jump to full report >>
+What did the Chancellor's 2015 Budget announcement on the ending of grants mean to this and to potential students?Jump to full report >>

-The Chancellor announced on 8 July that new students from 2016/17 will receive all their maintenance support as loans -maintenance grants will end.
-At the same time the maximum value of support will increase to £8,200 (from its 2015/16 level of just over £7,400) for students living away from home outside London.
+Maintenance grants ended for new students in 2016/17.
+New students received all their maintenance support as loans.
+At the same time the maximum value of support was increased by around 10% to £8,200 in 2016/17 (from its 2015/16 level of just over £7,400), £8,430 in 2017/18, £8,700 in 2018/19, £8,944 in 2019/20 and £9,203 in 2020/21 for students living away from home outside London.

 Key trends in the real value of the maximum maintenance support package over time are: